tomrf/htmx-message/README.md

 `HtmxResponse` and `HtmxServerRequest` objects retains immutability in the same fashion as one would expect from a PSR-7 `MessageInterface`, returning a new object wrapping a new `ResponseInterface` instance whenever the `HtmxResponse` is changed.

-HtmxServerRequest objects retains immutability in the same fashion as one would expect from a PSR-7 MessageInterface, returning a new object wrapping a new ServerRequestInterface instance whenever the HtmxServerRequest is changed.

 Conforms to [`htmx`](htmx.org) version 1.9.x (latest) as per 2023-08-01.

 📔 [Go to documentation](#documentation)